PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Fencing the Stone #

 The Ruby Necklace danced across the oak counter like a living thing.
-Rattick nodded at the

-"Have you ever seen such exquisite workmanship?"
+Rattick nodded at it and asked, "Have you ever seen such exquisite workmanship?"

-Boltac, the merchant on the other side of the counter, picked up the Ruby and looked at it closely.
-He gave Rattick a hard look as he licked his thumb, then turned his attention back to the necklace.
-He rubbed at the setting and muttered, "you missed a spot."
+Boltac, the merchant on the other side of the counter, picked up the Ruby Necklace and looked at it closely.
+He gave Rattick a hard look as he licked his thumb, then he rubbed at the setting and muttered, "you missed a spot."

 "Missed a spot?" asked Rattick as smooth as water over river rock.

-"Blood," Rattick, "There's some blood left on this necklace."
+"Blood, Rattick.
+There's some blood left on this necklace."

 Rattick shrugged.
 "Probably mine.
 I try to use stealth, but the Orc I took it from put up quite a fight."